REBECCA GROSSMAN: 15 YEARS FOR MURDER

 The jury found Rebecca Grossman guilty on all counts:

-She now faces a potential sentence of 34 years to life in state prison.
-The verdict brought some closure to the grieving family, but their pain remains immeasurable.
+She was facing a potential sentence of 34 years to life in state prison.
+The judge sentenced her to 15 years instead.
+The verdict brought some closure to the grieving family, but their pain remains immeasurable because Grossman, while apologizing to the boys’ mother said that she was “sorry for what happened to you,” but took no responsibility herself for the boys’ death.

 Family’s Response